jcalazan/ansible-django-stack/README.md

 ### Automatically generating and renewing Let's Encrypt SSL certificates with the certbot client

 A `certbot` role has been added to automatically install the `certbot` client and generate a Let's Encrypt SSL certificate.

-### Using Python 3.5

-Python 3.5 is already installed and to use this version in the `virtualenv`, just override the value of the `virtualenv_python_version` variable in [roles/web/defaults/main.yml](roles/web/defaults/main.yml).

 **Requirements:**